j-2k/SoftwareRendererTGA/README.md

 # C++ notes about file structures with cpp and h files
 #### I didnt touch cpp and needed a refresher on translation units & headers so I wrote this here for myself
 basic c++ notes about translation units (.cpp) & header files (.h/.hpp),
-use #pragma once to include a header file only ONCE in a translation unit. ( USE PRAGMA IN TRANSLATION UNITS ALWAYS )
+use #pragma once to include a header file only ONCE in a translation unit (DONT FORGET TO USE PRAGMA IN TRANSLATION UNITS!
+IMPORTANT!).
 use header files only to hold declarations about certain information, example:
 debug.h > should contain function declarations only related to debugging/console,
 ```cpp